 Managed temporary villages are proposed to be allowed within all zones, but with additional limitations when located in residential zones.
-Within residential zones managed temporary villages are currently proposed to be allowed only when operated on the site of a church or religious organization.
-Additional proposed revisions discussed later in this report, however, recommend that the allowance of managed temporary villages in residential zones be expanded to also allow them on land owned or leased by a government entity.
+Within residential zones managed temporary villages are proposed to be allowed only when operated on the site of a church or religious organization.
 Managed temporary villages will require either a Class 1 or Class 2 Temporary Use permit depending on the number of shelter units that will be provided.